 - 8.34 It is essential that the planning process supports the provision of good local healthcare facilities of the right type and in the right locations.
 The provision and location of community-based, out-of hospital, health-care should aim to meet the needs of existing and new residents.
 The impact of household and student growth should not worsen healthcare provision for existing residents.
-Healthcare facilities, for the purposes of this policy, do not include teaching hospitals, which are covered by Policy 43, on university faculty development. - 8.35 Clinical Commissioning Groups (CCGs) are statutory bodies representing groups of GPs responsible for designing local health services in England.
-Every GP practice will need to be a member of a CCG.
-Local Commissioning Groups (LCGs) are smaller groups of GP practices with a focus on more local issues than the CCG.
-The Cambridgeshire and Peterborough CCG includes two LCGs responsible for patients in Cambridge and South Cambridgeshire. - 8.36 Over recent years, there has been considerable change in the way health care services are delivered, with an ongoing shift away from hospital settings into community- based settings, delivering services as close to home as possible.
-Advancements in medicine and technology have also had considerable impact on the way services are delivered and what can now be delivered outside of hospitals.

-- 8.37 The shift in location and delivery of services also requires more flexibility in planning agreements and the detailed planning and procurement of health facilities.
-One key principle that should be considered is the co-location of non-NHS community, voluntary sector and commercial spaces alongside primary and community care services if their addition accords with the philosophy of care and can improve affordability/accessibility. - 8.38 Co-locating services may provide benefits including: a focal point for the community, promotion of healthy lifestyles as part of an integrated health and community care approach, better connectivity with other services and opening up new possibilities for residents, increased building/site usage, the creation of a critical mass of linked services, increased convenience for users, improved funding; and more sustainable transport links.
-Examples of colocated facilities include those already built in Cambourne and in the planning for Northstowe, Cambridge Southern Fringe and North West Cambridge.
+Healthcare facilities, for the purposes of this policy, do not include teaching hospitals, which are covered by Policy 43, on university development. - 8.35 Over recent years, there has been considerable change in the way health care services are delivered, with an ongoing shift away from hospital settings into community based settings, delivering services as close to home as possible.
+Advancements in medicine and technology have also had considerable impact on the way services are delivered and what can now be delivered outside of hospitals. - 8.36 The shift in location and delivery of services also requires more flexibility in planning agreements and the detailed planning and procurement of health facilities.
+One key principle that should be considered is the colocation of non-NHS community, voluntary sector and commercial spaces alongside primary and community care services if their addition accords with philosophy of the care and can improve affordability/accessibility. - 8.37 Co-locating services may provide benefits including: a focal point for the community, promotion of healthy lifestyles as part of an integrated health and community care approach, better connectivity with other services and opening up new possibilities for residents, increased building/site usage, the creation of a critical mass of linked services, increased convenience for users, improved funding; and more sustainable transport links.
+Examples of co-located facilities include those already built in Cambourne and in the planning for Northstowe, Cambridge Southern Fringe and North West Cambridge.